pangeo-data/pangeo-cmip6-cloud/docs/working_group.rst

 Meeting Schedule
 ----------------

-The working group meets every other Friday morning at 10am US ET.
+The working group meets once a month on Friday morning at 10am US ET.
 The link below will add the event to your Google Calendar.

 .. image:: https://www.google.com/calendar/images/ext/gc_button1_en.gif